 7. Final Words

-It is definitely not easy to be a part-time student as it takes plenty of commitment, time management skills, and determination.
+Being a part-time student takes work, as it takes plenty of commitment, time management skills, and determination.
 Even though part-time courses allow more flexibility and are less overwhelming, you still have to meet deadlines.

 Therefore, weigh the pros and cons of students working part-time and see what suits your needs.